-Ofcom's latest data looks at all complaints received between the three months of October to December 2021, so it won't cover any recent major issues or faults that customers might have endured.
+Ofcom's latest data looks at all complaints received between the three months between January and March 2023, so it won't cover any recent major issues or faults that customers might have endured.

-It revealed that TalkTalk was the company that generated the most complaints for the third quarter in a row.
+The report revealed that TalkTalk was the company that generated the most complaints.

-Its total of 10 complaints per 100,000 customers is five times higher than the best-performing company (which you can find in the next section) and almost double the industry average of six.
+Its total of 13 complaints per 100,000 customers is almost double the industry average of 7.

 Best landline providers

-At the other end of the scale, Sky was the landline provider with the lowest number of complaints at just two per 100,000 customers.
+At the other end of the scale, Sky was the landline provider with the lowest number of complaints at three per 100,000 customers.

 You can compare broadband, phone and pay TV deals with Sky here, or ditch the landline and compare mobile deals with Carphone Warehouse.